mhobro/DM2518-Project/README.md

 	npm install

 Commands to run the app:

-	ionic server (to run it in the browser)
+	ionic serve (to run it in the browser)

 	ionic serve -l (runs it with options for all platforms)